aporeto-inc/gaia/doc/documentation.md

 ### PCSearchResults

-Represents the result data of rql search.
+Represents the result data of RQL search.

 #### Attributes